Consumer Guide: Residential Care Options by County

 - Alternatives to living in your current home—Assisted Living, Adult Day Care Centers, Nursing Homes, and Facilities Serving People with Developmental Disabilities.

 Use the map or list below to learn about options available in your county.
 Some of the details we offer include:

 - Assisted living facility profiles give an overview of inspection results from the Division of Quality Assurance.

 - Nursing home and facilities for people with developmental disabilities consumer information reports list federal violations and staffing for each facility.

-- State and county-specific resources
+- State and county resources.

-Provider Search: Locate a health or residential care provider and view survey (inspection and investigations) results.
-The official survey report issued by DQA is called a Statement of Deficiencies (SOD).
-A provider’s response to the SOD, when violations have been cited, is called a Plan of Correction (POC).
-A three-year history of SODs and POCs is available for most provider types.
+Provider Search lets you find a health or residential care provider and view survey results.
+These include results from inspections and investigations.
+The official survey report from the Division of Quality Assurance is called a Statement of Deficiencies.
+When violations are cited, a provider’s response is called a Plan of Correction.
+A three-year history is available for most providers.

-Select a County
+Select a county

 To learn what county a community is in, find it on our list of Wisconsin Cities, Villages, Townships and Unincorporated Places (PDF).